 Child care providers across the country, many of whom were already struggling to stay open before this crisis, are facing even greater challenges as enrollment declines exponentially due to the COVID-19 pandemic.
 Essential workers, including medical professionals and first responders, are finding that the child care supply is limited and under-resourced – verging on total collapse, even the providers trying to remain open to care for the children of essential workers are struggling.
 If this industry collapses, our economic recovery will be more difficult and may never recover.
 America’s child care providers need more relief if they want to survive this crisis.
+The situation varies from state to state, and even from community to community.
+Here’s a look at recent news coverage of the nation’s child care crisis.
+Earlier this month, the Administration for Children and Families (ACF) announced that states would begin receiving the emergency Child Care and Development Block Grant (CCDBG) program funds that were included in the CARES Act.
+The Hunt Institute has released an updated comprehensive national child care tracker that includes information on how the new CCDBG dollars are being used by states to address child care needs during the crisis.

 According to a nationwide survey of over 5,000 child care providers conducted by the National Association for the Education of Young Children (NAEYC), in addition to nearly half of all child care providers not expecting to survive a closure of more than two weeks without relief, 85 percent of providers that have stayed open are operating with less than 50 percent of child care capacity and more than half of providers have been forced to close due to plummeting enrollment.